AbhishekSaraf08/chat-screen/README.md

 Next.js Performance: Built using Next.js for fast performance and optimized server-side rendering.

 Components : -
-1. Sidebar - sidebar with functionality op opening and closing further more list of sidebar
+1. Sidebar - sidebar with functionality op opening and closing further more list of sidebar (responsive)
-2. Chat - main section where listed static chat ui   and  pdflist 3.pdflist - list the pdfs in chat sections
+2. Chat - main section where listed static chat ui   and  pdflist (responsive) 3.pdflist - list the pdfs in chat sections (responsive)
-4. PDF viewer - Ui and functionality to show pdf
+4. PDF viewer - Ui and functionality to show pdf (responsive)

 Functionalities -